oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eks-custom-networking-vpc-secondary-cidr.md

 # EKS Custom Newtworking w/ VPC Secondary CIDR

+- This configuration **keeps nodes and pods IP addresses in the different CIDR blocks**.
+- AWS VPCs has a default CIDR block, and you can add a secondary CIDR block to the VPC.
+- We will use the secondary CIDR block for the pods, and the default CIDR block for the nodes.
+- Secondary CIDR will have `/19` mask so for 3 subnets we can have available IP count of `3*8190` or `24570` for our pods.
+- This tutorial also includes karpenter configuration for make use of the secondary CIDR block.

+## Prerequisites
+- jq
+- eksdemo
+- yq
+- kubectl
+- aws cli

+## Hands-on

 ### Export Variables

 ```bash
 export AWS_PAGER=""  # disable the aws cli pager
 export AWS_PROFILE=hepapi